Welcome to the Drexel Wireless Systems Laboratory

 Ongoing projects at DWSL encompass a wide ranging number of research areas that reflects its systems level approach to studying and solving problems in wireless communications.
 The lab is also working with faculty members across the university to extend its research impact into diverse areas such as medicine and fashion for biomedical applications.

-Kapil R. Dandekar is a Professor in Electrical and Computer Engineering at Drexel Univerity.
-He also serves as the Associate Dean for Research and Graduate Studies in the College of Engineering.
-Kapil holds a Ph.D. in Electrical Engineering from The University of Texas at Austin.
+Kapil R. Dandekar is a Professor in Electrical and Computer Engineering at Drexel University and serves as the Associate Dean for Research and Graduate Studies in the College of Engineering.
+He is also an affiliated faculty member in the School of Biomedical Engineering at Drexel University.
+Kapil holds a Ph.D. in Electrical Engineering from The University of Texas at Austin and received his B.S. degree in Electrical Engineering from The University of Virginia.
 He founded DWSL in 2001 after joining Drexel University.

 Our Work in the Media